This University values sustainability across the four values of being insightful, inclusive, impactful and inspiring.

 Pictured: 2019 - Green Gown Award winners at Larnach Castle, Dunedin, NZ

-(centre front row - CSU Green Manager Ed Maher and Kym Witney-Soanes holding Charles Sturt's Award for Continuous Improvement across all areas of the LiFE framework)
+(Centre front row - Charles Sturt Sustainability Manager Ed Maher and Kym Witney-Soanes and Michelle Wilkinson with Charles Sturt's Award for Continuous Improvement across all areas of the LiFE framework)

 We are also the first University in Australia to achieve certified carbon neutrality.